 How Does a Doctor Diagnose Lead Poisoning in Children?

-At check-ups parents are required to fill out a survey concerning their child's health.
-Some of the questions attempt to find out of the child is at a higher risk of lead poisoning than normal.
-In this way, children are screened for possible lead poisoning, rather than test every child.
+At check-ups, parents are required to fill out a survey concerning their child's health.
+Some of the questions attempt to find out if the child is at a higher risk of lead poisoning than normal.
+In this way, children are screened for possible lead poisoning, rather than testing every child.
 However, you may request a blood test even if you do not fall into the high risk category.